remkarthick/Devops/docker/run_react_from_docker.md

 `npm run start`

-# Inside the react project folder create a new file
+# Inside the react project folder create a new Dockerfile with a custom name Dockerfile.dev

 nano Dockerfile.dev